Copy files between machines.

 Each file or directory argument is either a remote file name of the form `rname@rhost:path', or a local file name (containing no `:' characters, or a `/' before any `:'s).

 Syntax rcp [-Kpx] [-k realm] file1 file2 rcp [-Kprx] [-k realm] file... directory Options -K Turn off all Kerberos authentication. -k Request rcp to obtain tickets for the remote host in realm realm instead of the remote host's realm as determined by krb_realmofhost(3). -p Causes rcp to attempt to preserve (duplicate) in its copies the modification times and modes of the source files, ignoring the umask.
 By default, the mode and owner of file2 are preserved if it already existed; otherwise the mode of the source file modified by the umask on the destination host is used. -r If any of the source files are directories, rcp copies each subtree rooted at that name; in this case the destination must be a direc- tory. -x The -x option turns on DES encryption for all data passed by rcp.
-This may impact response time and CPU utilization, but provides in- creased security.
+This can impact response time and CPU utilization, but provides in- creased security.

 If path is not a full path name, it is interpreted relative to the login directory of the specified user ruser on rhost, or your current user name if no other remote user name is specified.
-A path on a remote host may be quoted (using \, ", or ') so that the metacharacters are interpreted remotely.
+A path on a remote host can be quoted (using \, ", or ') so that the metacharacters are interpreted remotely.

 Rcp does not prompt for passwords; it performs remote execution via rsh(1), and requires the same authorization.